-Adjust button and light segments
+Adjust button and light segments with one lit segment

-- Two lit segments indicate normal operation. - One lit segment indicates reduced demand operation.
+- · Two lit segments indicate normal operation.
+The Thruster will function with the joystick (if equipped). - · One lit segment indicates reduced demand operation.
+The Thruster will not function with the joystick (if equipped).